Alfred Carlton Gilbert: Career

 Choosing not to pursue a medical career, Gilbert founded Mysto Manufacturing, a manufacturer of magic sets, with his friend John Petrie, in 1907.
 This company later became the A. C. Gilbert Company.
 Gilbert developed the Erector Set, a construction toy, in 1913 (preceded by the similar Meccano set conceived by Frank Hornby in 1898 which he developed and patented as "Mechanics Made Easy" in 1901).
-His inspiration was steel construction girders used on the New York, New Haven & Hartford Railroad.
+His inspiration was steel construction girders used on the New York, New Haven and Hartford Railroad.
 In 1918, with the United States embroiled in World War I and the Council of National Defense considering a ban on toy production, Gilbert argued successfully against it.
 The press gave him the nickname "The man who saved Christmas."
 Gilbert had by then contributed to the war effort by becoming one of the Four Minute Men who gave short lectures to movie audiences, thus encouraging citizens to purchase war bonds.

 By 1935, his company had sold more than 30 million of the Erector sets.
 He also added chemistry sets, microscope sets, and other educational toys to his product line, accumulating more than 150 patents during his 50-year career.
 In 1938, he acquired the rights to the American Flyer toy train line from W. O. Coleman and moved their production from Chicago to New Haven.
 At the same time, he adopted a 3/16 scale for this train line while keeping the three-rail O-gauge track then associated with Lionel, a competitor.
 Following World War II, O-gauge track was abandoned in favor of two-rail S-gauge track.
 Gilbert was lauded for his adherence to scale realism, making American Flyer trains look more real and less toylike.

 Gilbert is credited with originating the concept of providing benefits for his employees, including free medical and legal advice and maternity leave.
 In 1915 he founded the Toy Manufacturers of America trade association and was its first president.

 Frustrated that invention was an important part of American society not taught in schools, in 1941, Gilbert opened the Gilbert Hall of Science in New York City a science and technology museum.
 It served the dual purpose of promoting interest in science and selling Gilbert's products.

 In 1950–1951 he marketed the Gilbert U-238 Atomic Energy Laboratory, which contained radioactive ore samples of autunite, carnotite, torbernite and uraninite.